 National College training is considered to be at a post graduate level.
 However, it is recognised that many people without a formal first degree make excellent therapists.
 The National College, therefore, operates a system of Accreditation of Prior Experiential Learning (APEL), where relevant life experience and transferable skills are taken into consideration.
 The course is at master’s level and so we need to check that all students are capable of working at this level.
 This can be demonstrated in many ways.
 The most obvious is having a degree or a degree level qualification, but if you do not, call or email to discuss your options.

-The National College is jealous of its reputation and so seeks to ensure a high calibre student body.
+The National College is protective of its reputation and so seeks to ensure a high calibre student body.
 All applicants are required to nominate referees but we understand that sometimes finding an academic referee is problematic (for example if you have been out of the world of study for some time).
 If this is the case, call or email to discuss.
-In addition, all applicants are required to sign a declaration, on the Student Application Form, and confirm that they understand their rights and obligations as students of the NCHP, if accepted, as outlined in this prospectus.
+In addition, all applicants are required to sign a declaration, on the Student Application Form, and confirm that they understand their rights and obligations as students of the National College, if accepted, as outlined in this prospectus.

-If thought necessary, applicants may be required to submit further details in support of their applications and will be invited for an informal interview to ensure that the course is right for them particularly with regard to the academic level.
-However, the NCHP questions the usefulness of interviews in assessing suitablity and, instead, regards one aspect of Stage One training (particularly the first weekend) as a “Country House” style interview, where students are observed in their interactions with Tutors and other students.
+If thought necessary, applicants may be required to submit further details in support of their applications and will be invited for an informal telephone interview.
+However, the National College questions the usefulness of in depth prior interviews and, instead, regards one aspect of Stage One training (particularly the first weekend) as a “Country House” style interview, where students are observed in their interactions with tutors and other students.

-In the event that any application is declined on the basis of an applicant’s not seeming to have the appropriate educational background to facilitate the NCHP training, recommendations are made about suitable additional education.
+In the event that any application is declined on the basis of an applicant not seeming to have the appropriate educational background to facilitate the National College training, recommendations are made about suitable additional education.
 Upon completion of any such further course, the applicant may reapply.

 Prior to, or in the process of, applying, applicants may visit our offices to discuss the course and related issues.
-This opportunity remains open for the duration of training, and the NCHP offices are staffed during normal office hours, other than Bank Holidays, throughout the year to deal with telephone, and other, enquiries.
-For an insight into the NCHP’s training, potential applicants are invited to attend an hour or two of a current course.
-NB: Strictly by arrangement with the Course Co-ordinator.
+This opportunity remains open for the duration of training, and the National College offices are staffed during normal office hours, other than Bank Holidays, throughout the year to deal with telephone, and other, enquiries.
+For an insight into the National College’s training, potential applicants are invited to attend an hour or two of a current course.
+NB: this is strictly by arrangement with the Course Co-ordinator.